awsdocs/amazon-api-gateway-developer-guide/doc_source/integrating-api-with-aws-services-lambda.md

    1. Choose **Test**\.

-      The results should look like this:
+      The results should look similar to this:
 ![\[Create an API in API Gateway as a Lambda proxy\]](http://docs.aws.amazon.com/apigateway/latest/developerguide/images/aws_proxy_lambda_calc_get_method_test.png)

-## Create a POST Method with a JSON Payload to Call the Lambda Function<a name="api-as-lambda-proxy-expose-post-method-with-json-body-to-call-lambda-function"></a>
+## Integration 2: Create a `POST` Method with a JSON Payload to Call the Lambda Function<a name="api-as-lambda-proxy-expose-post-method-with-json-body-to-call-lambda-function"></a>

-By creating a POST method with a JSON payload to call the Lambda function, we expect the client to submit the necessary input to the backend function in the request body\.
-To ensure that the client uploads the correct input data, we will enable request validation on the payload\.
+By creating a `POST` method with a JSON payload to call the Lambda function, you make it so that the client must provide the necessary input to the backend function in the request body\.
+To ensure that the client uploads the correct input data, you'll enable request validation on the payload\.

-**To set up the POST method with a JSON payload to invoke a Lambda function**
+**To set up the `POST` method with a JSON payload to invoke a Lambda function**

 1. Go to the API Gateway console\.

 1. Choose **APIs**\.

-1. Choose the **LambdaGate** API you created previously\.
+1. Choose the **LambdaCalc** API you created previously\.

 1. Choose the **/calc** resource from **Resources** pane\.